equilibr/emexpr/README.md

 - Various operators with the expected [precedence](#OperatorsTable).
 - Parenthesis are used for grouping sub-expressions and invoking functions.
 - Spaces are ignored.
-- Constants can be provided using scientific notation
+- Constants can be provided using scientific notation.
--  Postfix function are supported
+- Postfix functions are supported.

 Here are some samples, where each line is a separate expression.
 ```